IMPORTANT NOTICE

 SECURITY AND THE PROCEDURE TO FOLLOW IN CASE OF AN ACCIDENT OR INCIDENT

-In the case of bad weather conditions, and for reasons of security, the Race Committee reserves he right to modify the route, to stop that race or change the time barriers.
-Its decisions are final.
+In case of adverse weather conditions, and for safety reasons, the Race Committee reserves the right to modify the course, stop the event, or adjust cut-off times.
+These decisions are final and non-negotiable.

 INSURANCE